 - Explain in detail one major Roman Catholic doctrine, and describe and evaluate how the Catholic theological tradition and major theologians have variously interpreted this doctrine.

-- Describe and evaluate ideas and themes that are characteristic of the Catholic intellectual tradition as these are reflected in at least two works of philosophy, literature, art, and/or film.
+- Describe and evaluate ideas and themes that are characteristic of Catholic intellectual traditions as these are reflected in at least two works of philosophy, literature, art, and/or film.

 - Using discipline-appropriate sources and methods, explain and critically evaluate (a) the role of Catholic institutions, persons, movements, and/or ideas in a discrete historical period, or (b) the interaction of Catholic and non-religious interpretations of a problem in the sciences or social sciences.